Poker Bluffs: Bluffing your way through Poker

 Other Factors

 If you’re a skilful, experienced player, you’ll know when and how to bluff – not an easy thing to learn.
-Try to bluff when there aren’t many draws or chances of your opponents improving their hand.
+Bluffing is generally more effective on boards with limited drawing potential, where opponents are less likely to improve their hands.
 Uncoordinated boards where there is a single scare card that you may represent have a good likelihood of helping you carry off a successful bluff.

 Be wary of big pots – your fellow players will be more likely to call your bluff in these cases – even though you will win more in such pots.
 Judge well!